-4.68 This site is adjacent to the Lodge Farm site which is being built out and on the opposite side of the road from the Maltings Lane development which is coming close to completion.
+6.77 This site is adjacent to the Lodge Farm site which is starting to be built out and on the opposite side of the road from the Maltings Lane development which is coming close to completion.
 The site should contribute to and enhance the facilities, which are already being provided in this area to provide a comprehensive and well-planned gateway into Witham.